 “When it comes down to making sure the patient can afford their medication, the gag clause prevents us from having that conversation so they can make the best informed decision,” said Randy McDonough, an Iowa pharmacist.

-There are no official statistics on the restrictions, but a 2016 industry survey found that nearly 20 percent of pharmacists were limited by gag clauses more than 50 times per month.
+A 2016 industry survey found that nearly 20 percent of pharmacists were limited by gag clauses more than 50 times per month.

 Americans wind up overpaying for prescriptions because many medicines are now available as low-cost generics.